 Still others, like discretionary spending and groceries, are within your control.
 You can spend less on these things if you have to.

 Track Your Spending and Adjust as Necessary

-The key making your budget work is realizing that it is flexible.
-You can take money from category and use it in another category in case you overspend.
-For example, you may splurge on concert tickets, but then have to adjust your grocery budget to cover the extra that you spent in your entertainment category.
-Similarly, if you spend too much on groceries, you have to take it out of another category.
+The key to making your budget work is realizing that it's flexible.
+You can take money from one category and use it in another category if you overspend.
+For example, you might splurge on concert tickets, but then you'll have to adjust your grocery budget to cover the extra you spent in your discretionary/entertainment category.

-It is important to address your debt issues as quickly as possible because you will not be able to get ahead financially if you are carrying a large amount of debt.
+Too much debt can be crippling.
+Address this issue as quickly as possible because you won't be able to get ahead financially if you're carrying a large amount of debt.

 Debts in Collections

 You can often settle debts that have gone to collections by paying less than you actually owe.
 The creditor will "forgive" or write off the balance.

 It's all about negotiation.
 Call the creditor, start with a low amount and offer a one-time payment.
 Maybe you owe $3,000.
 Offer to remit $1,500 right now if possible, if the creditor will "erase" that remaining $1,500 balance.
 The credit might counter with $2,000.
 Keep trying.

 Do not give the creditor access to your checking account over the phone.
 Send a cashier’s check by certified mail once you've received a letter confirming your deal and keep a copy of that letter in case there's a question later on.

 You might be responsible for paying income taxes on any debt that's forgiven.
 You could receive an IRS Form 1099-C from the creditor, and a copy is sent to the Internal Revenue Service as well, showing how much of your debt was erased.
 You must generally report this amount as taxable income on your tax return.